sathishvj/gor/README.md

 > this will re-build hello.go

-Tip: After using "gor -b" for the first time, you might want to alias gob so that you can use just gob each time.
-Since alias cannot accept parameters though, for the first time you build a file, you will have to use "gor -b"
+Tip: You might want to alias gob="gor -b"  so that you can use just use gob to do builds.
+Similarly for doc and test, if you so wish.

 ```
 alias gob="gor -b"
 ```